Super-Droplet Method for the Numerical Simulation of Clouds and Precipitation: a Particle-Based Microphysics Model Coupled with Non-hydrostatic Model: Proof of concept

 Cloud started to form at about $8$~min and began to rain at about $20$~min.
 After raining for half an hour, the cloud remained for a while but finally disappeared at about $90$~min.
 The amount of precipitation is about $1$~mm in total.
-Figure~\ref{fig.cloud} is a snapshot at the time $1608$~s.
-We plot all the super-droplets with the color and the alpha transparency which are determined by their radius $R_i$ and multiplicity $\xi_i$.
-The color map is indicated in the figure and the alpha value is determined by $\alpha_i=7.8\times10^{-5}(R_i/10^{-3}~\mathrm{m})^2~\xi_i$, which is proportional to $R_i^2\xi_i$ We can see that there is a turbulent like structures inside the cloud.
-Note that there are super-droplets also in the black region, but it is not depicted in this figure because the radius is very small, which represent CCNs.
+Figure~\ref{fig.cloud} is a snapshot at time $1620$~s.
+We plot the super-droplets with the color and the alpha transparency which are determined by their radius $R_i$ and multiplicity $\xi_i$.
+The color map is indicated in the figure and the alpha value is determined by $\alpha_i=1.0\times10^{-5}(R_i/10^{-3}~\mathrm{m})^2~\xi_i$, which is proportional to $R_i^2\xi_i$.
+We can see that the turbulent-like structures inside the cloud are resolved in our simulation.
+Note that there are super-droplets also in the black region, but it is not depicted in this figure because the water amount contained in the super-droplets is very low; these super-droplets are aerosols.

-In this section, we showed a very preliminary result of a shallow maritime cumulus formation initiated by a warm bubble, and demonstrated that SDM actually works as a cloud resolving model.
-Application to more realistic situations are our future works.